 A 2004 ground-breaking study offered an explanation.

 Michael Meaney is a behavioural epigeneticist and neurobiologist at McGill University in Montreal, Quebec.
-He and his colleague Moshe Szyf, a molecular biologist and geneticist, published a widely cited study in 2004 showing that maternal behaviors in rats influence epigenetics in their pups (2)Weaver, I. C., et al. (2004).
+He and his colleague Moshe Szyf, a molecular biologist and geneticist, published a landmark study in 2004 showing that maternal behaviors in rats influence genetic expression in their pups (2)Weaver, I. C., et al. (2004).
 “Epigenetic programming by maternal behavior.”
 Nat Neurosci 7(8): 847-854.
+This happens through epigenetics.

-Epigenetics is nature’s built-in mechanism that enables each individual to adapt and respond to his or her unique environment, including the environment of experience.
+Epigenetics is nature’s built-in mechanism that enables each one of us to adapt and respond to our unique environments, including the environment of experience.